pefcos/lamp/README.md

 A debugging option is avaliable in lampi, you can access it by typing the "-d"/"--debug" argument after the file name.
 This will print messages on lamp command execution and make debugging easier.

 There is also a "-h"/"--help" option, to invoke it type `lampi -h`.
 It will display help about the usage of lampi.

+You can also invoke lampi with the "-v"/"--version" option, like `lampi -v`.
+This will display the version of lampi you are currently using.
+Lamp is currently in version **1.0.1**.